 Recent progress in structure determination of both P2X receptors and ASICs (Baconguis et al., Cell, 2014; Kasuya et al., Nature Comm, 2017; Hattori & Gouaux, Nature, 2012) provides an excellent framework to shed new light on these fascinating macromolecules.
 In particular, our lab employs a combination of electrophysiology, chemical biology, protein engineering and fluorescence spectroscopy to address crucial questions regarding the molecular function and pharmacology of these proteins:

 - ElectrophysiologyWhen ions flow across a membrane they generate an electrical current.
 These currents, although minute, can be measured with exceptional precision down to the level of ions flowing through a single ion channel.
 In our lab we employ a variety of different electrophysiological recording techniques to measure these currents.
-This includes two-electrode voltage-clamp and patch-clamp methodologies, including single molecule measurements.
+This includes two-electrode voltage-clamp and patch-clamp methodologies, including single molecule measurements (Lynagh et al., eLife, 2017).

 - Non-canonical amino acidsEmerging chemical biology techniques allow the site-directed incorporation of ncAAs that expand the genetic code beyond the repertoire of the 20 canonical amino acids as protein building blocks.
 These ncAAs offer the ability to either incorporate subtle derivatives of naturally occurring amino acids or to confer entirely new properties to a given protein (Pless & Ahern, Ann Rev Pharm & Tox, 2013).

 FluorometryPatch-clamp fluorometry (PCF) and its cousin voltage-clamp fluorometry allow labeling an ion channel with an organic dye.
 When the protein changes its conformation or binds to a ligand, the dye reports a change in environment by changing its brightness.
-We have recently increased the sensitivity of this approach, allowing to track protein conformational changes independent of ionic currents with much greater temporal resolution (Wulf & Pless, in press).
+We have recently increased the sensitivity of this approach, allowing to track protein conformational changes independent of ionic currents with much greater temporal resolution (Wulf & Pless, Cell Reports, 2018).